FOR IMMEDIATE RELEASE

 took matters into her own hands by founding a club for young

-in Kenya, affordable housing for people experiencing homelessness,
+Kenya, affordable housing for people experiencing homelessness, and

-and environmental conservation.
-Kennedy also created a framework
+environmental conservation.
+Kennedy also created a framework composed

-composed of 50 local partners which paired student interests with
+of 50 local partners which paired student interests with needs in the

-needs in the community.
-Not only did the club members report an
+community.
+Not only did the club members report an increase in

-increase in service-learning hours, but three students received a
+service-learning hours, but three students received a service-learning

-service-learning diploma at graduation.
-The club will continue
+diploma at graduation.
+The club will continue carrying out this

 B.—Combatting Food Deserts